JanssenProject/jans/docs/CONTRIBUTING.md

 * **Add GPG signature to your commit**

     To ensure that contribution is coming for a trusted source, all commits should be signed using GPG key and verified by GitHub.
 If you have GPG key setup already then just use `-S` switch with your commit to sign it.
-If you need to setup your GPG key and verification, then you can find detailed instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification)
+If you need to setup your GPG key and verification, then you can find detailed instructions in [GitHub's commit signature verification guide](https://docs.github.com/en/authentication/managing-commit-signature-verification)

 * **Add DCO sign-off**